DA0-DA0/dao-contracts/contracts/cw-pre-propose-base-proposal-multiple/README.md

-# Single choice proposal deposit contract
+# Multiple choice proposal deposit contract

-This is a pre-propose module that manages proposal deposits for the `cw-dao-proposal-single` proposal module.
+This is a pre-propose module that manages proposal deposits for the `cw-dao-proposal-multiple` proposal module.

 It may accept either native ([bank module](https://docs.cosmos.network/main/modules/bank/)),